A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Other Applications

 Multipartite states such as GHZ and graph states are essential resources for distributed computing, sensing, and cryptography~\cite{ghz-qce-23,fan2024optimized}.
 Their creation requires coordinated use of entanglement swapping and fusion.

 \begin{itemize} \item \emph{Specification:} A GHZ request specifies a set of nodes $S \subseteq V(Q)$, with one qubit of the GHZ state assigned to each.
 Graph-state requests specify a target graph $G$ and a distribution map $\tau: V(G) \mapsto V(Q)$. \item \emph{Execution:} The Distributed Entanglements Layer plans multipartite generation strategies, extending swapping-tree abstractions with fusion operations.
-Established techniques exist for GHZ generation~\cite{ghz-qce-23}, while more general graph-state protocols~\cite{korean-graph,fan2024optimized} remain limited to specific topologies. \item \emph{Outlook:} Current methods rely on static plans, with no adaptive or pre-distribution strategies yet available.
+Prior work~\cite{korean-graph} established techniques for limited graph-state topologies.
+In our own work, we developed distribution techniques for GHZ~\cite{ghz-qce-23} and, recently, for arbitrary graph states~\cite{fan2024optimized}. \item \emph{Outlook:} Current methods rely on static plans, with no adaptive or pre-distribution strategies yet available.
 Extending adaptive execution and Global Entanglement Tracking (\get) to multipartite states remains a natural, open direction for future work. \end{itemize}